OPR-group-BNITM/vimop_database_update/README.md

 ## Run a data set curation

-There is a test run in workflow/testset.
-You can run it by changing to workflow and then typing ´nextflow main.nf -c testset/test.config´.
-The results will be written to ´output_test´.
-The reference virus genome data base is then found in ´output_test/db´.
+There is a test run in `testset`.
+You can run it by typing `nextflow main.nf -c testset/test.config`.
+The results will be written to `data/output_databases/test`.
+The reference virus genome data base is then found in `data/output_databases/test/db`.
 It contains files with genomes for the respective filters, a yaml config file and the blast data base.

 ## Review the outcome